Mario Judah

 Mario Diamond-Judah Douglas (born December 6, 1999) is an American singer-songwriter, rapper and record producer.
-In 2017, Judah began producing music at the age of 17, with his first commercial single being released in 2020.
-He rose to prominence as an internet meme with his single "Die Very Rough" as well as for his sardonic criticism of American rapper Playboi Carti regarding the delayed release of his second studio album, Whole Lotta Red.
+He rose to prominence as an internet meme with his 2020 single "Die Very Rough" as well as for his sardonic criticism of fellow Atlanta rapper Playboi Carti regarding the delayed release of his second studio album, Whole Lotta Red (2020), which ultimately led to Judah issuing his own project of the same name two weeks before Carti's album was issued.

 Early life

 Mario Diamond-Judah Douglas was born on December 6, 1999, in Flint, Michigan, but grew up in Atlanta, Georgia.
+He is of Ugandan descent.

 Career

 Judah uploaded his debut single "Crush" to SoundCloud on June 19, 2020.
 This was followed by the release of "Die Very Rough", which went viral on various social media platforms in September.
 After the corresponding music video was released, it went viral on Twitter and several memes of the song were created comparing Judah's vocal style and lyrics similar to a Disney villain.
 In October, Judah performed at Rolling Loud in 2020, which helped increase his audience.
 That same month, he released a cover of DaBaby's "Rockstar".

 On November 30, Judah flippantly announced on Instagram that he would be releasing American rapper Playboi Carti's second studio album Whole Lotta Red "himself" due to frustrations with the rapper not releasing it.
 He also announced the date of December 6, giving Carti one week to release it himself.
 On December 6, Judah released "Bih Yah", the lead single from the project, to a positive reception from fans.
 The first half of Whole Lotta Red would end up releasing as an EP on December 11.
 Judah also announced that he would be releasing the second half of Whole Lotta Red on December 25 if Carti didn't release his album by then.
 Judah would end up not releasing the rest of the album after Carti's album released on December 25.
 Billboard and Google ranked the song "Die Very Rough" at number 75 on their list of the Top 100 Hummed Songs of 2020 in the United States.
 The song also reached the top of Spotify's Global Viral 50 chart dated October 15, 2020.